 You may be asking, what's the difference between this and pot roast?
-I'd say this is a sexy pot roast.
-Which makes me think of these pot roast sliders and this tender pot roast french onion soup.
-Short ribs come from the chuck roast section.
+I'd say this is an elevated pot roast.

-They do have a similar tenderness when cooked just right, but these are way better and ever more tender.
-As long as you cook them correctly and don't speed up the process.
+They do have a similar tenderness when cooked just right, but these are way better because they get drenched in a red wine sauce.

 What Are Short Ribs?

-Short ribs are beef, they are a cut of meat take from the chuck area.
-So see, very similar to making a pot roast, since you use the chuck.
+Short ribs are beef.
+They are a cut of meat taken from the chuck area.
+Very similar to making a pot roast, since you use a chuck roast for that.

-You can get short ribs with the bone in or boneless.
-Always opt for bone in, because in my experience, they turn out way more tender.
+You can get short ribs bone-in or boneless.
+Always opt for bone-in, because in my experience, they turn out way more tender.

-The first step in a successful braise, is to sear your meat stovetop, in the pan you'll be braising in.
-You'll want a pan that has a lid.
+The first step in a successful braise, is to sear your meat stovetop in the pot you'll be braising in.
+You'll need a pot that has a lid.

 After you've seared it, you add liquid to the pan.

 It's very important when you make braised short ribs that you sear all the edges of the short ribs in your pan prior to braising.
-It locks in the flavors and gives it that beautiful appearance.
+It locks in the flavors and juices.

 This method requires a low and slow approach.
 You'll usually find recipes for braising with a 300 degree oven temperature.
 Braising takes hours.
 If you try to speed up the process, you'll end up with tough meat.